CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 - **Xinyu Zhang:** Pull request #30:\
-In this pull request, I have fixed the bug that occurs when clicking the checkout "button" when running the program.
+In this pull request, I have fixed the bug that occurs when clicking the "checkout" button when running the program.
-I found that when I want to delete or add a list of items into the arraylist of ItemStorage, I can't use the loop method to do it because the size of the target list will change in the process, so the program will report an error(ConcurrentModificationException).
+I found that when I want to delete or add a list of items into the arraylist of ItemStorage, I can't use the loop method to do it because the size of the target list will change during the process, so the program will report an error(ConcurrentModificationException).
 So in order to solve this problem, I did a deep copy, and then everything resolved.